Dummiesman/angel-file-formats/Midtown Madness 2/BAI.md

     unsigned short unknown0;        // No idea
-    unsigned short nRooms;          // Number of room references unsigned short rooms[nRooms];   // References to the SDL float          unknown1;        // Not sure.
-Speed threshold? float          unknown2;        // Always == 15
+    unsigned short nRooms;          // Number of room references unsigned short rooms[nRooms];   // References to the SDL float          baseSpeed;        // The base speed for vehicles travelling on this road (base because vehicles get additional speed on freeways) float          halfWidth;        // The width of half of the road

     RoadData       right;           // Data for right side RoadData       left;            // Data for left side